ntex-rs/examples/graphql-demo/README.md

-# actix-graphql-demo
+# ntex-graphql-demo

-GraphQL Implementation in Rust using Actix, Juniper, and Mysql as Database
+GraphQL Implementation in Rust using Ntex, Juniper, and Mysql as Database

 # Prerequites
 - Rust Installed